Iron Man 2: Plot

 During his birthday party, Stark gets drunk while wearing the Iron Man suit.
 Annoyed by Tony's recklessness, Stark's best friend, U.S. Air Force Lieutenant Colonel James Rhodes, dons Stark's prototype armor and tries to restrain him.
 The fight ends in a stalemate, and Rhodes confiscates the prototype armor for the U.S. Air Force.
 Nick Fury, director of S.H.I.E.L.D., approaches Stark.
 Fury reveals that "Rushman" is S.H.I.E.L.D. agent Natasha Romanoff and that Fury personally knew Howard Stark, who was a founder of S.H.I.E.L.D.
 Fury explains that Vanko's father and Howard invented the arc reactor together, but Howard had Anton deported when the latter tried to sell it.
 The Soviets then sent Anton to the Gulag.
 Fury gives Stark some of his father's old material.
 In a diorama of the 1974 Stark Expo, Stark finds a diagram of the atomic structure of a new element.
 With the aid of his A.I., J.A.R.V.I.S., Stark determines it can replace his arc reactor's current palladium core, and successfully synthesizes it.

-When Stark learns that Vanko is still alive, he goes to Hammer's expo.
+When Stark learns that Vanko is still alive, he goes to Hammer's exhibition at the expo.
 The armored drones are unveiled, with Rhodes – in a heavily weaponized version of the prototype armor, dubbed "War Machine" – as their leader.
 Just as Stark arrives to warn Rhodes, Vanko takes remote control of all the drones and Rhodes's armor and attacks Stark.
 Hammer is arrested for breaking Vanko out of prison while Romanoff and Stark's bodyguard Happy Hogan infiltrate Hammer's factory.
 Vanko escapes, but Romanoff gains access to Hammer Industries software and returns control of Rhodes's armor to him.
 Together, Stark and Rhodes defeat Vanko, who dies by suicide via blowing up his suit and the drones.